Calls to TrueConf Server via SIP/H.323

 00<conf_id>,pin@<server>:<port>

-# Call to a TrueConf Server user
+Call a TrueConf Server User

 • <User_ID>@<server>